-Iceland’s ethereal landscape is just as other-worldly as one would expect from a volcanic outcropping in the north Atlantic Ocean.
+Iceland’s ethereal landscape is just as other-worldly as one would expect from a volcanic outcropping in the North Atlantic Ocean.
 And the feeling of this small island nation’s remoteness is palpable.
 The road from the airport is dotted with small, picturesque cottages that hug the rocky coastline.
 Black, porous volcanic rock spills into the churning ocean followed by bright green tufts of moss, illuminated against the steel-hued sky.
-Wherever you arrived from, it doesn’t look like this.
+Wherever you arrived from, it certainly doesn’t look like this.

 The Vikings, who arrived from Scandinavia around 860 A.D., surely thought the same.
 They forged a life of independence, innovation, and ruggedness; qualities that were required of people living on the frontier, in relative isolation.
 Over time, this has transformed into a unique culture marked by a love of nature, as well as art and culture.

 Today, Iceland is still geographically unique, but much more accessible.
 It’s only a five-hour flight from New York or Boston, making it an easy one-week getaway.
-Reykjavik plays host to music festivals, acclaimed restaurants serving locavore cuisine, and art galleries.
+Reykjavik plays host to music festivals, acclaimed restaurants serving innovative cuisine, and curated art galleries.
 All that combined with classic and modern Scandinavian architecture; it’s known throughout Europe as the northern nightlife capital.